matatk/agrip/ldl/tutorial.md

    If it doesn't work, there could be an error in your XML file (or a bug in the LDL code, which we implore you to report!)
 Go back to the XML, try to fix the problem (error messages will try to help you do this) and try again.

-   If/when it does work, you will then be able to play the map in AudioQuake.
+   If/when it does work, you will then be able to play the map in *AudioQuake*.

 ## What can and can't it do?